How Couples Can Improve Their Fertility

-You can get omega-3s naturally by eating fish, particularly oily, cold-water fish such as wild Alaskan salmon, sardines, mackerel, herring and sablefish (black cod) two or three times per week.
+You can get omega-3s naturally by eating fish, particularly oily, cold-water fish such as wild Alaskan salmon, sardines, mackerel and herring two or three times per week.

-If that’s not possible, I recommend taking two to four grams daily of a brand of fish oil capsules providing both EPA and DHA.
+If that’s not possible, then taking two to four grams daily of fish oil capsules providing both EPA and DHA will be helpful.

-Fat intake: A study published in the journal Human Reproduction in May 2012 found that sperm counts were 43 percent lower and sperm concentration 38 percent lower in men whose total fat intake was highest compared to men whose fat intake was lowest.
+Fat intake: A study published in the journal Human Reproduction found that sperm counts were 43 percent lower and sperm concentration 38 percent lower in men whose total fat intake was highest compared to men whose fat intake was lowest.

 This association was driven by intake of saturated fats, the investigators found.
 Because of this effect, Dr. Maizes recommends that men’s diets contain less than 10 percent saturated fat.

-Vitamin D: Dr. Maizes also notes that preliminary evidence suggests Vitamin D deficiency in men correlates with increased risk of autism in their children.
-Vitamin D is also important in repairing DNA damage and protecting against oxidative stress, so men should make sure their blood levels are optimal.
+Vitamin D: Dr. Maizes also notes that preliminary evidence suggests Vitamin D is important in repairing DNA damage and protecting against oxidative stress, so men should make sure their blood levels are optimal.

 Bioidentical progesterone is the key hormone for women, and the article below is very helpful in explaining why good levels are essential when dealing with fertility, but it looks like addressing basic dietary issues could also be very helpful for men and benefit both partners looking to boost their fertility.